SAPAC How can South Africa can Spot Scams

 A scam is NOT:

-• someone hacking your computer, device or account to steal from you
+• someone hacking your computer, device or account to steal from you.

 • buying something that turns out to be poor quality

-• paying more than something is worth
+• paying more than something is worth.

 Not all negative experiences are scams.
-While it's disappointing if you buy something that's not as described, it doesn't make it a scam.
+While its disappointing if you buy something that's not as described, it doesn't make it a scam.
 You have rights under the South African National Consumer Commission for these sorts of issues.

-Common signs of a scam
+Common signs of a Scam

-It can be very hard to spot a scam, but there are some warning signs to watch for:
+It can be very hard to spot a scam, but there are some warning signs to watch out for:

 The message contains attachments or links

-You may check with SAPAC.
+You may check with SAPAC

-You feel somehow pressured to act immediately
+You feel somehow pressured to act immediately.

 They ask you to pay in an unusual manner or specific way